November Market Update

 That shows me that there’s not a lot of agility, no one is watching what’s happening.
-The pie chart was put together and then left to stay that way.

 It’s really important to have diversity among the sectors, but it is also important to have agility to be able to move to the strength and away from the weakness.